emirkaanozdemr/emirkaanozdemr/README.md

 ### Interests

 - **Quantum Physics and Computing**: I am deeply fascinated by the principles of quantum mechanics and their applications in computing.
-My interest lies in exploring how quantum algorithms can transform traditional computational methods.
+My interest lies in exploring how quantum machine learning algorithms can develop.

 - **Astronomy**: I have a keen interest in the cosmos and celestial phenomena.
 I enjoy stargazing and learning about the universe's mysteries, from planetary science to deep space exploration.